abaisero/gym-gridverse/docs/guides/transition_functions.rst

 A transition function is a generative function which represents a (stochastic) mapping from a state-action pair to a next states.
-Using the :py:mod:`typing` standard library, the transition function type is defined as a :py:class:`typing.Protocol` with a :py:meth:`__call__` member which receives a :py:class:`~gym_gridverse.state.State`, an :py:class:`gym_gridverse.action.Action`, and an optional :py:class:`numpy.random.Generator`, and edits the input
+Using the :py:mod:`typing` standard library, the transition function type is defined as a callable :py:class:`typing.Protocol` which receives a :py:class:`~gym_gridverse.state.State`, an :py:class:`gym_gridverse.action.Action`, and an optional :py:class:`numpy.random.Generator`, and edits the input